Fatigue and tiredness are common and can affect everyday life.

 "Patients consulting for tiredness are likely to report symptoms of psychological distress and attend more frequently than other patients.

 They tend to view the problem as physical while their doctors view the problem as psychological.
-Having established that there is no physical problem, doctors may need to focus more on sharing ideas and explanations when patients complain of being 'tired all the time'."
+Having established that there is no physical problem, doctors may need to focus more on sharing ideas and explanations when patients complain of being 'tired all the time.'"

-- Have you felt drowsy, or has the fatigue been more a feeling of weakness? - the answer can give clues to the diagnosis because drowsiness may be a symptom of a sleep disorder, while weakness may be a sign of a neuromuscular cause)
+- Have you felt drowsy, or has the fatigue been more a feeling of weakness? - the answer can give clues to the diagnosis because drowsiness may be a symptom of a sleep disorder, while weakness may be a sign of a neuromuscular cause.

 - Has your fatigue developed gradually or suddenly?

-- Does your tiredness come in cycles? - for example, depression is indicated if the fatigue is worst in the morning but persists all day, whereas fatigue associated with exercise suggests a neuromuscular issue)
+- Does your tiredness come in cycles? - for example, depression is indicated if the fatigue is worst in the morning but persists all day, whereas fatigue associated with exercise suggests a neuromuscular issue.

 - What are your concerns about the fatigue?
 What do you think may be the cause? - the doctor may be looking for a connection with any distressing life events, for example.